cracked-machine/STM32G031J6_Breakout/README.md

 ### STM32G031J6 (SO8N) Breakout ###

-This can be powered via the 3V3 pin or using on the onboard LDO (Max 30V)
+The microcontroller can be powered directly via its 3V3 pin or using the onboard LDO (Max 30V).
+The latter allows greater flexibility when using within existing circuitry that may not have an appropriate 3V3 rail.

 The microcontroller can be programmed using the 2x5 SWD connector.